MingyuKim87/MingyuKim87.github.io/index.md

 ## About me

-I’m an Postdoctoral Research Fellow at The University of British Columbia working with Prof. [Mi-Jung Park][mijung-park].
+I’m an Postdoctoral Research Fellow at The University of British Columbia(UBC) working with Prof. [Mi-Jung Park][mijung-park].
 I received an Ph.D. in Artificial Intelligence from KAIST under the supervision of Prof. [Se-young Yun][seyoung-yun].
 Prior to beginning of my PhD course, I worked as a research engineer at Samsung Heavy Industires.
 I recieved an M.S. in Ocean system engieerning from KAIST under the supervision of Prof. [Hyun Chung][hyun-chung] and B.S in Industrial engineering at Konkuk University.
 My research interests focus on neural fields, implicit neural representation, few-shot learning, differential privacy, generative models, bayesian models, multi-agent reinforcement learning and their applications.
 Here is my [CV].

 ## Contact